Baagsma/PBQA/examples/README.md

 This grammar ensures that the `latitude` component is a float with a single decimal point.
 The `longitude` and `time` components have similar grammars.

 ## Agent
-To use this pattern, first the vector database must be initialized and the necessary pattern files loaded.
-After that, the LLM can be connected to the model to be queried.
+To use patterns, first the vector database must be initialized and the necessary files loaded.
+After that, the LLM can be connected to the model(s) to be queried.

 ```py
 from PBQA import DB, LLM